vsok/jquery.iepngfix/README.md

 Please add any issues you might find to the Github issue tracker.
 Or feel free to fork and send a pull request.

+## License

+This project is licensed under the MIT license.

+## Author

+Created by Solid Design Group, a [Lehigh Valley website design](http://soliddesigngroup.net) company.

 ## Sources

 * [http://stackoverflow.com/questions/1156985/jquery-cycle-ie7-transparent-png-problem](http://stackoverflow.com/questions/1156985/jquery-cycle-ie7-transparent-png-problem)